-It’s that time of the year again!
+It’s that time of the year again - The Calgary stampede begins this week!
 For the next 10 days, it may be hard to follow your healthy eating and lifestyle patterns as you are tempted with all the new, funky midway treats while maybe even indulging in beer and alcohol if you are of age.
-Here are some of my stampede essentials so you can have as healthy of a stampede as possible.
+Here are some stampede essentials so you can have as healthy of a stampede as possible.
 These tips will also allow you to optimize your energy reserves while you have early mornings and late nights.

 B vitamins are found in almost all nourishing foods but for therapeutic doses, one would require a supplement.
 A healthcare practitioner such as a naturopathic doctor can help determine the best B complex supplement for you as they are many different forms.

-Intramuscular injections are another way to administer B vitamins which can have a quicker effect on your energy levels and give you a short-term energy boost while you work with a naturopathic doctor to identify what the underlying reason is for you feeling sluggish.
+Intramuscular injections and IV nutrient drips are another way to administer B vitamins which can have a quicker effect on your energy levels and give you a short-term energy boost since the B vitamins are absorbed directly into the blood and bypass the gut.

 This is of utmost importance, especially if you don’t want a hangover effect the next day.
-Drinking plenty of water in between sugary food and drinks and/or alcohol will help to flush the alcohol out of the body and also keep your cells and tissues hydrated.
-Sugary and salty foods can make you feel dehydrated and thirsty.
-Dehydration also contributes to feeling sluggish and having lower energy.
+Drinking plenty of water in between alcohol will help to eliminate the alcohol out of the body and reduce the histamine burden (alcohol can increase the effects of histamine in some individuals).
+Even if you don’t drink alcohol, say hydrated with water especially if it is hot but also because sugary and salty foods can make you feel dehydrated and thirsty.
+If you are dehydrated, this can also contribute to headaches and feeling sluggish.

-Ensuring you are eating protein at all your meals will enable you to feel fuller for a longer period of time as it takes longer to digest protein and fat compared to sugary carbohydrates.
-This allows for a more regulated and slower release of sugar in the bloodstream stream and can prevent “sugar crashes”.
+Ensuring you are eating protein at all your meals will enable you to feel fuller for a longer period of time as it takes longer to digest protein and healthy fats compared to sugary carbohydrates.
+This allows for a more regulated and slower release of sugar into the blood and can prevent “sugar crashes”.
 Sugar crashes are often what leads us to eat more and wanting to eat more carbohydrates – a vicious cycle.
 Following this strategy may prevent you from eating all the sugar and “junk food” that you smell at the Stampede grounds … unless you want to!
 Then taking your B vitamins is essential to help your liver detoxify everything.

-Adding an electrolyte powder to your water or consuming coconut water is a great way to restore your body’s electrolyte levels.
-Electrolytes such as sodium, potassium, magnesium, and calcium can be lost through sweat and urine (remember, alcohol is a diuretic).
+Adding an electrolyte powder to your water or consuming coconut water is a great way to restore your body’s electrolyte levels, particularly on hot days in the sun.
+Electrolytes such as sodium, potassium, magnesium, and calcium can be lost through sweat and urine.
+Also remember, alcohol is a diuretic and will deplete electrolytes too which is why it is a good idea to have an electrolyte mix post-drinking to minimize the hangover effects from consuming too much alcohol.
 Low electrolytes can also contribute to extremity swelling, tiredness, blood pressure fluctuations, and muscle cramps.
 Magnesium is so important as there are so many metabolic pathways in the body that require it including detoxification enzymes.
-Replenishing electrolytes will also help minimize any hangover effect from consuming too much alcohol.